-3. Don’t forget to have your boarding pass and ID in hand.
+3. Don’t forget to have your boarding pass and ID handy.

-If you haven’t caught on to our “be prepared” mantra yet, here it is again.
-The best way to move through security as fast as possible is to have everything you need out and ready to be placed on the conveyer belt as soon as you get there.
-If you’re wearing a belt or watch, take them off while you’re in line.
-Same thing with your jacket and even your shoes if possible, especially if they’ve got shoelaces — at the very least have your laces untied so all you have to do is slip your shoes off.
-Caveat: Seniors over the age of 75 and kids under may leave their shoes and light jackets on.
+If you haven’t caught on to the “be prepared” mantra yet, here it is again.
+The best way to move through security as fast as possible is to have everything you need out and ready to be placed on the conveyor belt as soon as you get there.
+If you’re wearing a belt or watch, take it off while you’re in line.
+Same thing with your jacket and even your shoes if possible, especially if they’ve got shoelaces—at the very least, have your laces untied so all you have to do is slip your shoes off.
+Caveat: Seniors over the age of 75 and kids under 13 may leave their shoes and light jackets on.

-One of the most common mistakes people make at airport security is to take out all their electronic devices to be X-rayed separately.
+One of the most common airport security mistakes is to take out all your electronic devices to be scanned separately.
 You don’t need to do this.
-According to the TSA, only electronics the size of a standard laptop or larger — like a PlayStation, Xbox or Nintendo — or video cameras that use video cassettes must be removed from their carrying cases and X-rayed separately.
-Tablets, e-readers, cameras, handheld DVD players and phones can remain in your carry-on.
-Just make sure they’re out of your pockets!
+According to the TSA, only electronics the size of a cell phone or larger must be removed from their carrying cases and X-rayed separately.
+This does include laptops and tablets, but it doesn’t include phones, point-and-shoot cameras, hair dryers, or electric shavers.

 6. Don’t wear sandals.